 Depending on how much space you have left on your resume will determine whether you have separate sections for education, qualifications and training, or you could combine everything into just one section.
 Only list qualifications / training that is relevant to your employment / what you want to do next.

-- FREE Report: Is your Resume letting you down?: How to dramatically improve your resume
+- FREE Report: How to drastically improve your resume

-- Do you want an interview-winning resume?
-Professional resume writing services can dramatically improve your chances of securing the job you desire
+- Want an interview-winning CV / resume?
+Our professional CV writing service can dramatically improve your chances of securing the job you desire

 - How to make a resume